 The Stiff Gentian is an erect biennial growing to 2 feet high on 4-angled smooth stems, which on large plants may branch at the top.
-Stems become purplish, especially near the base.
+Stems become purplish with age, especially near the base.

 The leaves are opposite, medium green, smooth, ovate shaped, twice as long as wide, with parallel veins, stalkless or slightly clasping, tapering to the tip, bases tapered also but more broadly.
 Leaves at the top of the stem are smaller and reduce to bracts in the inflorescence.

-The inflorescence is a terminal umbellate shaped cluster of flowers at the top of the erect stem and sometimes also in the upper leaf axils.
-Clusters from the leaf axils will be at the tip of ascending side branches rising from the axil.
+The inflorescence is a terminal umbellate shaped cluster of flowers at the top of the erect stem and sometimes also from the upper leaf axils where the clusters are at the tip of ascending side branches.
 There are 2 small bracts under each cluster.
-The terminal cluster can have 3 to 7 flowers, typically 5, hence the species name and alternate common name.
+The terminal cluster can have 3 to 7 flowers, typically 5, hence the species name and alternate common name of "Five-flowered Gentian".
 The axillary clusters have fewer flowers.

 Seeds: Fertile flowers produce a 2-sectioned 5-lobed seed capsule that splits when mature to release numerous very small flattened brown seeds to the wind.
 They have no pappus but are light enough (180,000 to the ounce) for wind distribution.
-Seeds need light for germination plus 60 days of cold stratification.
+Seeds need light for germination plus 60 days of cold stratification and should be surface sown.

 Habitat: Stiff Gentian grows in well drained upland soils of bluffs, prairies and open woods with full sun to partial shade.
 Moisture conditions should be mesic to dry mesic It tolerates wet-mesic to mesic conditions.
 The root system does not cause the plant to spread.
 Reproduction is by seed.

-Comparisons: Stiff Gentian has bottle shaped flowers and is thus similar in appearance to the white flowered Plain Gentian, Gentiana alba, and the blue flowered Bottle Gentian, Gentiana andrewsii, except that these two have flowers that are always closed and much larger.
+Comparisons: Stiff Gentian has bottle shaped flowers and is thus similar in appearance to the white flowered Plain Gentian, Gentiana alba, and the blue flowered Bottle Gentian, Gentiana andrewsii, except that these two have flowers that are always closed and much larger and have a fringe between the petals.
 There are two subspecies: subsp. occidentalis and subsp. quinquefolia.
 The former occupies the western section of the plants native range, from Ohio westward.
 The latter has a smaller calyx.

 Below: 1st photo - Flowers mostly in an open position.
 2nd photo - Leaves are opposite, stalkless to slightly clasping, with parallel veins and a pointed tip.

-Below: This cluster has a number of flowers with the petal tips in the closed position.
+Below: This group of clusters has a number of flowers with the petal tips in the closed position forming a point.

 Notes: Stiff Gentian first arrived in the Wild Flower Garden in 1914 when Eloise Butler brought in plants from Wisconsin.
 She added more in 1918.
 Martha Crone planted it in 1951, '53' and '56 and sowed seeds in 1952 and '54.
 Cary George was the last to plant it - in 1993.
 Within Minnesota it is found in the wild in only 11 counties, all in the SE quadrant of the state, and all south of the Metro area.
 The plant native to the state is subsp. occidentalis.